asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 #### On site Customer

-XP has the concept of the on site customer so that delivering to production is not required to get feedback.
+XP has the concept of the on site customer so that delivering to production is not required to get customer feedback.
 In fact, in this model the customer is always available to the development team.
 Unfortunately, in these challenged Scrum implementations the Product Owner is really a project manager under a new name, not a customer.
-User stories are just up-front requirements reworded in a user story template and not a *"promise for a conversation"* as Alistair Cockburn has described.
+User stories are just waterfall requirements reworded in a user story template and not a *"promise for a conversation"* as Alistair Cockburn has described.
 In these situations the valuable feedback comes after releasing to production.

 #### Releasing is a Business Decision

 There is a belief in agile development that releasing software is a business decision but teams need *the ability to constantly deliver*.
 I agree with this advice assuming that the business decision is not to release every six months to a year.
-Sometimes it makes sense to batch a few features together but it is still important to keep these batches small and frequent.
+Sometimes it makes sense to batch a few features together but it is still important to keep these batches small and deliveries frequent.

 ### Feedback

 Too often organizations don't gather feedback until the end of a big project.
-When they do get feedback it typically bypasses the team.
-Unless the teams are empowered to change their backlog based on feedback it stands to reason (from the organization's point of view) they don't *need* to get that feedback themselves.
-Further, big batch projects make it impossible to use feedback effectively to steer the day-to-day work.
+When they do get feedback it typically is not collected by the team doing the work.
+In these organizations teams aren't empowered to change their work based on feedback, so it's not surprising that they wouldn't ben in a position to obtain customer feedback.
+Big batch projects make it impossible to use feedback effectively to steer the day-to-day work.
 Typically in these cases the feedback gets to the team in the form of another big batch project some months later.
 This is an incredibly error-prone and inefficient process.

 Organizations still entrenched in old ways of thinking will separate determining what to build from the team that actually builds it.
 If the organization believes developers are fungible resources and they want high-utilization of these resources, they accomplish that by telling those resources what to build.
 Don't take up their valuable cycles determining what to build or obtaining feedback.
 Just start another project to address the feedback and tell the team to build it.